bridgesense/duerer-vettlingr-twbt/README.md

 ## Soundpack

 Did you purchase DF 50?
-It's perfectly  to use those sound assets in 0.47.05.
+It's perfectly alright to use those sound assets in 0.47.05.

 [Find out more here.](https://github.com/bridgesense/soundsensepack)